bartbutenaers/node-red-contrib-ui-svg/README.md

 ### Remove an attribute via msg
 The attribute of an SVG element can be removed in different ways:

-Remove the attribute via the 'remove_attribute' command for a specific attribute name:
+Remove the attribute via the 'remove_attribute' command for a specified attribute name:
 ```
 {
    "command": "remove_attribute",